 “I’m targeting the July meeting that the board will be in Tahoe to provide a briefing of that report,” Holloway said.

-In the meantime, and as part of their task list, ICS has scheduled meetings with the key stakeholders identified by Placer County.
+In the meantime, and as part of it’s task list, ICS has scheduled meetings with the key stakeholders identified by Placer County.
 These groups and individuals include District 5 Supervisor Cindy Gustafson; the Tahoe Fund; University of California, Davis; Caroline Godkin; Julie Regan, Tahoe Regional Planning Agency; Heidi Hill Drum, Tahoe Property Center; Josh Ramsey, North Tahoe Public Utility District; Katie Biggers, Tahoe City Downtown Association; Tony Karwowski, North Tahoe Community Alliance; Gavin Feiger, League to Save Lake Tahoe; Sierra Business Council; and Siren Arts.

 Despite the involvement of community stakeholders, concerns remain about Placer County fast-tracking CWI’s utilization of the space, and their lack of consideration for past, still interested, parties.